sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 ### Why This Configuration is Production-Ready

-This configuration implements multiple layers of resilience that work together to ensure high availability:
+This configuration implements the essential resilience factors that work together to ensure high availability:

 #### **Multi-Layer Pod Distribution**
 ```yaml